BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique bronzes.

-Finally, if in doubt, consult a BADA Bronze specialist who will be happy to recommend an experienced restorer.
+If in doubt, consult a BADA specialist who will be happy to recommend an experienced restorer.

-Antiquarian bronzes can be susceptible to bronze disease which is a corrosive process caused when clorides come into contact with bronze.
+Antiquarian bronzes can be susceptible to bronze disease.
+This is a corrosive process caused when clorides come into contact with bronze.

-Bronze disease can be identified by the appearance of small green powdery blemishes which appear on the surface of a bronze.
+Bronze disease can be identified by the appearance of small green powdery blemishes on the surface of a bronze.